Hoyas are beautiful plants that add beauty to balconies, they are blissful to eyes and attracts happy feelings in the home.

-A smaller or too big pot/container can affect your Hoya plant growing process.
-People tend to keep the plant in an extra big container when repotting.
+A smaller or too big pot/container size can affect your Hoya plant growing process.
+When repotting people tend keep plant in an extra big container.

 Repotting should be done from spring to summer when it is actively developing.
-After repotting, water your plant and keep it in a place where there is a good light condition.
+After repotting, water your plant and keep it in a place there is a good lightening condition.

 How to Make Hoya Grow Faster?

-To make your Hoya plant thrive and grow faster.
-There are things you must do to ensure optimum conditions for growth.
+To make your Hoya plant grow healthily and Faster.
+There are things you must do to ensure optimum condition for growth.

-You must provide good potting soil, water your plant, and give it humid conditions and ideal temperature around your plants.
+From providing good potting soil to watering your plant, providing humid condition and ideal temperature around your plants.

-Here are helpful tips plant owners can use to ensure their Hoya plant’s rapid growth and flower blooming.
+Here are helpful tips plant owners can use to ensure quick growth and flower blooming of their Hoya plant.

-- Prepare an excellent potting mix for your Hoya plant.
+- Prepare A good potting mix for your Hoya plant.

 - Adhere to good watering habits.

-- Keep Hoyas in a well-illuminated room (Bright indirect sunlight is ideal).
+- Keep Hoyas in a well illuminated room (A bright indirect sunlight is ideal).

-- Provide moisture and humidity around your plant together with an ideal temperature.
+- Provide moist and humid around your plant together with an ideal temperature.

-- Feed your plant appropriately; a water-soluble fertilizer is perfect.
+- Feed your plant appropriately, a water-soluble fertilizer is ideal

 - Always check your plants for Insect and control Pests infestation accordingly.